 No time like the present, people!
 It's high time for the Coffee Toddy—that’s a super caffeinated cup of spiked and spiced-up goodness.
 So, we got into the kitchen to right this beverage wrong with a new recipe that’s dead-on perfect for drinking on a winter night in:

 Spiced-Up Coffee Toddy

 - 8 ounces freshly brewed Death Wish Coffee

 - 1 1/2 ounces high-quality whiskey

 - 1 1/2 ounces orange juice (ideally fresh-squeezed)

 Instructions: Mix ingredients well in your favorite mug and thank us later.

 The cinnamon, cayenne and whiskey will warm your chilled bones, while honey and OJ add natural sweetness.
 And the coffee, well, the taste of Death Wish Coffee can give you a new lease on life—despite the cold, short days.
 Can you think of a better cure for the winter blues?

-This sweet, spicy concoction tastes even better when wearing our Full-Cup Flannel and judging decaf drinkers.
+This sweet, spicy concoction tastes even better when wearing our Classic Logo Zip Hoodie and judging decaf drinkers.

 RELATED: Coffee Chili Recipe